How To Lease Your Home

 There are a number of reasons why you might be looking to lease your own home.
 Maybe you received a job offer and you’ll need to relocate.
 Or maybe you’ve decided to purchase a new home and want to turn your existing house into a rental property.

 Leasing your home can be a great way to continue building equity.
-It can also help you increase your income each month.
+It can also help you increase your rental income each month.
 But before you start drafting the home lease agreement, you need to decide if this is the best move for you.

 Can I Lease Out My House?